JackFujita/Sense-of-independence/README.md

-# Sense-of-independence
+# Sense-of-independence :stethoscope:
 ###### Jack Fujita and Lara Al Barbarawi

 Python code to be run on Rasperry Pi.
 Sets up virtual emulator and uses emulator funcitonality to simulate electromyography (EMG) to detect patient tonic and clonic seizures

 This computer program will be able to detect the type of seizure, length of seizure and time of seizure, in the presence of one, in infants.
 - It will detect two main types of seizures; Clonic and Tonic.
-		Clonic Seizure: Jerking/Twitching of the muscles
+  - Clonic Seizure: Jerking/Twitching of the muscles
-		Tonic Seizure: Stiffening of the muscles
+  - Tonic Seizure: Stiffening of the muscles
 - The program will write to two different files:
-		1- raw_data: includes the raw data, rolling average, type of seizure (if occuring).
+  1. raw_data: includes the raw data, rolling average, type of seizure (if occuring).
-		2- seizure details: inlcudes the list of rolling averages of the past 30 seconds, Seizure status (Type of seizure), time of day & length of seizure.
+  2. seizure details: inlcudes the list of rolling averages of the past 30 seconds, Seizure status (Type of seizure), time of day & length of seizure.
-			This file will be used for detailed analysis of the infants condition.
+     - This file will be used for detailed analysis of the infants condition.
 - If the length of the seizure is greater than 5 minutes (300s), the program warns the parents with a medical emergency.

 Note: Length of seizure can only be determined once the seizure has come to an end.
 Note: Datetime library may need to be installed.